Becoming a nurse: course and career guide

 Nursing bursaries, grants and travel reimbursements

-As of September 2017, new nursing students will no longer receive any NHS-funded bursaries.
-This means that they’ll have to apply for student loans to cover tuition fees and living costs.
+Nursing students will have to apply for student loans to cover tuition fees and living costs.
 Any grants will come from the government (if the student is eligible to receive a maintenance grant) or from the university’s fund (if the student fulfils certain criteria).
 Available bursaries vary from university from university, so – if money is likely to be a problem – it’s worth checking what’s on offer before sending any applications.

 If the cost of travelling to your placement exceeds the cost of getting to your university campus, you’ll be reimbursed the difference.
 If you drive, you’ll be paid for the difference in mileage.
 If you use public transport, such as buses or trains, you’ll need to save and present your tickets to be reimbursed.